 The De-Repentigny Project

-To renovate a single-family dwelling with 3 closed bedrooms and 2 bathrooms, while including a kitchen, dining area and living room that are suitable for a family of three.
+Our clients wanted to renovate their single family home with 3 closed bedrooms, 2 bathrooms, offices, while having a kitchen, dining room and living room suitable for a family of 3.

 Since the family consisted of two teenagers and an adult, it was obviously important to come up with a design that appealed to all tastes.